-The measurement of performance is key to the efficient, effective and value for money management of the highway infrastructure assets.
+The measurement of performance is key to the efficient, effective and value for money management of the Highway Assets.

 The Council already measures performance and has a number of KPIs associated with the safety inspection of its assets.
-An Asset Management Performance Management Framework is used to ensure all highway infrastructure assets are managed efficiently and effectively.
+An Asset Management Performance Management Framework is used to ensure all Highway Assets are managed efficiently and effectively.
 Progress is continually reviewed against this framework daily, weekly, monthly and annually to ensure that performance is at the forefront of the Council's stewardship of the highway network.

-The Council will be developing further performance measures targets and KPIs to monitor the effectiveness of this Highway Infrastructure Asset Management Strategy.
+The Council will be developing further performance measures targets and KPIs to monitor the effectiveness of this Highway Asset Management Strategy.

-The Council will ensure frequent performance reviews are undertaken with the asset managers and that strategies are put in place to ensure performance targets are met and these will be set out in the Highway Infrastructure Levels of Service and Performance Management Strategy.
+The Council will ensure frequent performance reviews are undertaken with the asset managers and that strategies are put in place to ensure performance targets are met and these will be set out in the Highway Service Levels and Performance Indicators Framework.